 What is an Aggregator Model in eСommerce?

-An eCommerce aggregator is a website or application that aggregates (hence the name) or organizes multiple offers from competing companies and sells them to consumers in one place.
 The aggregator creates a partnership and signs a contract with the chosen businesses so that a consolidated offering operates under one brand.

 Aggregators earn profit by attracting more customers to use their platform to access those services under standardized pricing.
 Usually, they include domain expertise in business infrastructure and marketing aspects.
 And when partners get their customers, the aggregator platform earns commissions from the sale of their goods and services.